 PROCESS: Once you submit your Student Work Report and your employer submits the Employer Evaluation, your academic department will review your Work Report.
 Please spend the appropriate time on this report.
 It will be accepted or rejected by your faculty advisor based on your thoughtful responses.

 Once accepted, your department will then submit an "S" grade for your co-op.
-Please note, your department may not review the forms and submit your grade until the end of the quarter.
+Please note, your department may not review the forms and submit your grade until the end of the semester.

 SAVING YOUR WORK: The save feature is not working properly.
 You can try saving in small sections, but saving your work in Word and pasting it into the form would be better.
 Submit does work if you complete all sections.